swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 #### Restricting Isolated Conformances in Concurrent Code

-Protocol requirements can be called through instances of conforming types and through metatype values.
+Protocol requirements can be used through instances of conforming types and through metatype values.
 In generic code,
 a conformance requirement to `Sendable` or `SendableMetatype`